GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 #### Sheet: Table 11

 Cause of death
--B4:M4 "Cause of death" taken as either "All deaths" or "Deaths involving COVID-19".
+- B4:M4 "Cause of death" taken as either "All deaths" or "Deaths involving COVID-19".

 Period
--A6:A173 Period dimension taken as date types from column A.
+- A6:A173 Period dimension taken as date types from column A.

 Area
--B5:V5 Area dimension is left to right starting from East -Converted all area labels to 9 digit ONS codes.
+- B5:V5 Area dimension is left to right starting from East
+- Converted all area labels to 9 digit ONS codes.

 Date of notification
--Format to single day URI pattern.
+- Format to single day URI pattern.

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.

 #### Table structure